webreinvent/vaahextend/Libraries/VaahGoogleCloud.md

 Note: `GMAIL_API_REDIRECT_URL` at this url you have to call `VaahGoogleCloud::getGmailApiToken($request)` method to get the refresh token;

-To get gmail authorization url:
+To get gmail authorization url, `VaahGoogleCloud::getGmailApiAuthUrl()` will return google authorization url and user will be redirected to the url:

 ```php
 public function getGmailAuthorizationUrl(Request $request)